10 Waste Management Myths That Cost Not Only Time But Money

-If you work with a consolidated waste management service, your consultant can leverage the services of local haulers from their preferred network.
+If you work with a consolidated waste management service, your provider can leverage the services of local haulers from their preferred network.
 These small businesses provide your locations with personalized care and possess in-depth knowledge of local regulations and applicable state laws.

 5. I can never get my waste collector on the phone.

 If you have to use a portal or work hard to get in touch with someone who is supposed to be working hard for you, you’ve called the wrong company.

 Demand a dedicated account manager who knows your business, your unique needs and the best way to help you save money, time and hassles.
 You should have a direct line to your service provider, whether via the phone or through a dedicated and constantly monitored email inbox.
 Customer service interactions should yield a prompt, insightful response and your account manager should have a strong relationship with you and each of the locations they manage for you.